 - NLP (Natural Language Processing)

-- NLG (Natural Language Generation)
+- NLG (Natural Language Generation), such as Large Language Models (LLMs)

 - TDA (Topological Data Analysis)